DISABILITY BENEFITS FOR BREAST CANCER

 Doctors from different medical areas will often work together to treat your cancer.
 Surgeons are the doctors who perform operations, such a removing a tumor.
 Medical oncologists are doctors who treat your cancer with medicine.
 Radiation oncologists are doctors who treat your cancer with radiation therapy.
 For more information, visit the National Cancer Institute’s Breast Cancer Treatment Option Overview.

-Obviously, when you have breast cancer and undergo treatment, you may also experience depression.
-If you have depression, then you need treatment for that too.
-Learn more about depression and benefits here.
+Obviously, when you have breast cancer and undergo treatment, you may also experience depression or anxiety.
+If you have a mental condition, then you need treatment for that too.
+Learn more about depression and SSD benefits.

 INFORMATION ABOUT CLINICAL TRIALS